 Unofficial Election Results from Ross County< < Back to

-Voters in Ross county have rejected a 1.4 mill levy that would have funded programs in the Health District, according to unofficial results.
+Voters in Ross County have approved 3.0 mill levy that will fund the Ross County Board of Development Disabilities, according to unofficial results.

 Fifty-three percent of voters cast ballots in favor of the levy compared to 46 percent against.

 The funds will be used to pay for increased demand for services and an estimated $500,000 in renovations to the Pioneer Center.

 According to the Chillicothe Gazette, about 600 people the county rely on services from Pioneer.